Grid-Forming and Spatially Distributed Control Design of Dynamic Virtual Power Plants: Test Case

+Next, after having investigated the rotational power control of the spatially distributed DVPP during an external disturbance outside of the distribution system, we now investigate an internal disturbance scenario by imposing a 20 MW load increase inside the DVPP area at bus d5 in the distribution grid.
+The simulation results are illustrated in \cref{fig:internal_disturbance}.
+Similar to the external disturbance scenario in \cref{fig:external_disturbance}, the spatially distributed DVPP again exhibits an accurate matching of the desired reference frequency response at the POCs (dashed lines).
+Moreover, it can be seen that although the external and internal disturbances are of equal amount of power, the DVPP responses with the individual DER behaviors are different, caused by the different locations of the disturbances.

-Another important observation that can be made from \cref{fig:external_disturbance,fig:internal_disturbance} is the fact that the participation factors $m_i^\mathrm{p'f}$ as in \cref{fig:ADPFs_cs1} (left) are imposed to limit the devices' rotational powers $\Delta p_i'$, clearly recognizable by the obtained LPF and HPF response behaviors with different steady-state contributions.
-The actual active and reactive power injections $\Delta p_i$ and $\Delta q_i$, however, are additionally influenced by the local $\mathrm{q}'$-$\mathrm{v}$ controls of the devices, and hence deviate from the imposed behavior of the participation factors $m_i^\mathrm{p'f}$ in different ways.
-As discussed in \cref{sec:spatially_distributed}, this phenomenon requires a careful choice of the participation factors $m_i^\mathrm{p'f}$ and the local $\mathrm{q}'$-$\mathrm{v}$ controls to account for the actual active and reactive power device limitations.
+Another important observation from \cref{fig:system_response_csIII} is the fact that the participation factors $m_i^\mathrm{fp'}(s)$ as in \cref{fig:ADPFs_cs1} (left) are imposed to limit the DERs' rotational powers $\Delta p_i'$, clearly recognizable by the obtained LPF and HPF response behaviors with different steady-state contributions.
+The actual power injections $\Delta p_i$ and $\Delta q_i$, however, are additionally influenced by the local $\mathrm{q}'$-$\mathrm{v}$ controls of the units, and hence deviate from the imposed behavior of the participation factors $m_i^\mathrm{fp'}(s)$ in different ways.
+As discussed in \cref{sec:spatially_distributed}, this phenomenon requires a careful choice of the participation factors $m_i^\mathrm{fp'}(s)$ and the local $\mathrm{q}'$-$\mathrm{v}$ controls in order to address the actual active and reactive power limitations of the DERs.

 Finally, we perform a Monte Carlo simulation to study the spatially distributed DVPP control for non-homogeneous $R/X$ ratios of the MV lines.
-Namely, we employ the previous two load increases (internal and external) for 24 different random combinations of $R/X$ ratios for the individual MV lines, varying in a range of $R/X=0.4 ...
-2$, which is considered typical for MV lines \cite{cigre2014benchmark}.
+Namely, we employ the previous two load increases (internal and external) for 24 different random combinations of $R/X$ ratios for the individual MV lines, varying in a range of $R/X=[0.4,2]$, which is considered typical for MV lines \cite{cigre2014benchmark}.
 The resulting frequency responses are illustrated with gray lines in \cref{fig:external_disturbance,fig:internal_disturbance}.
 We can see how the obtained responses are very similar to the initial response for a homogeneous $R/X=1$ ratio of all MV lines.